-Students may major in French (Plan A major) or French and a second language (Plan B major).
+Students may major in Francophone Studies (Plan A major) or Francophone Studies and a second language (Plan B major).

 REQUIREMENTS

-Plan A majors in French are required to have 11 courses beyond FREN 102.
+Plan A majors in Francophone Studies are required to have 11 courses beyond FREN 102.

-Plan B majors whose primary concentration is French are required to have seven courses in French beyond FREN 102.
+Plan B majors whose primary concentration is Francophone Studies are required to have seven courses in French beyond FREN 102.

-Plan B majors whose secondary concentration is French are required to have five courses in French beyond FREN 102.
+Plan B majors whose secondary concentration is Francophone Studies are required to have five courses in French beyond FREN 102.

 Plan A majors:

-Core Courses: All Plan A majors in French are required to have 11 courses beyond FREN 102.
+Core Courses: All Plan A majors in Francophone studies are required to have 11 courses beyond FREN 102.
 The following five are required: FREN 241.
-Advanced Composition and Style; FREN 251.
-French Literature I: From the Middle Ages to Romanticism; FREN 252.
-French Literature II: Modern French Literature (no more than one of these three may be by transfer credit); at least one FREN 355 course from the special topics cycle to be taken at Trinity College, and FREN 401.
+Advanced Composition and Style; any two of the following four courses: FREN 247.
+Race and Empire; FREN 248.
+Revolts and Revolutions; FREN 251.
+Language and Identity; FREN 252.
+Creative Writing in French (no more than one of these four may be by transfer credit); at least one 300-level course whose language of instruction is French (to be taken at Trinity College); and FREN 401.

 Electives: Six electives are required.
-Three electives can be taken in another discipline (numbered at other than the 100 level), focusing on France or on some aspect of Francophone studies.
-These courses may be found, for example, among the offerings of such departments or programs as English, history, fine arts, international studies, music, philosophy, political science, the other sections of the Language and Culture Studies Department, or the equivalents of such offerings in any approved foreign study program.
+Three electives can be taken in English in another discipline (numbered at other than the 100 level), focusing on topics related to the Francophone world.
+These courses may be found, for example, among the offerings of such departments or programs as English, history, fine arts, international studies, music, philosophy, political science, the other sections of the language and culture studies department, or the equivalents of such offerings in any approved foreign study program.

 Plan B majors:

-Plan B majors whose primary concentration is French are required to have seven courses in French beyond FREN 102; the following are required: FREN 241, two courses chosen from FREN 247, FREN 251, and FREN 252, at least one French 300-level course (to be taken at Trinity College), and FREN 401.
-Among the remaining two elective courses, one course in English not offered under a French rubric (numbered at other than the 100 level) focusing on France or on some aspect of Francophone study may be counted toward the major (see examples under Plan A major above).
+Plan B majors whose primary concentration is Francophone studies are required to have seven courses in Francophone studies beyond FREN 102; the following are required: FREN 241, two courses chosen from FREN 247, FREN 248, FREN 251, and FREN 252, at least one 300-level course conducted in French (to be taken at Trinity College), and FREN 401.
+Among the remaining two elective courses, one course in English not offered under a Francophone studies rubric (numbered at other than the 100 level) focusing on topics related to the Francophone world may be counted toward the major (see examples under Plan A major above).

-Plan B majors whose secondary concentration is French are required to have five courses in French beyond FREN 102; the following are required: FREN 241, two courses chosen from FREN 247, FREN 251, and FREN 252.
+Plan B majors whose secondary concentration is Francophone studies are required to have five courses in Francophone studies beyond FREN 102; the following are required: FREN 241, two courses chosen from FREN 247, FREN 248, FREN 251, and FREN 252.

-Capstone/Senior Project: The Writing Intensive Part II requirement for Plan A majors and Plan B majors whose primary concentration is French is fulfilled by FREN 401: Senior Seminar.
+Capstone/senior project: The Writing Intensive Part II requirement for Plan A majors and Plan B majors whose primary concentration is Francophone studies is fulfilled by FREN 401.
+Senior Seminar.
 This course culminates in a 20-25 page research paper.
-Students double-majoring in French and another discipline are encouraged to combine research interests; however, no part of their senior project can be translated material from coursework in another department.
+Students double-majoring in Francophone studies and another discipline are encouraged to combine research interests; however, no part of their senior project can be translated material from coursework in another department.

 ADDITIONAL OPPORTUNITIES